 The Festival du Cheval is an equestrian festival that takes place every summer, celebrating the region's longstanding connection to horses and horsemanship.
 The festival features various performances, shows, and exhibitions related to horses, as well as a market and other events.

-Arles is known for its delicious Provençal cuisine, which features fresh ingredients, bold flavors, and a focus on local produce.
+Arles is known for its delicious Provençal cuisine, which features fresh ingredients, bold flavours, and a focus on local produce

-Here are some of the favorite restaurants in town, recommended by locals and visitors alike:
+Here are some favourite restaurants in town, recommended by locals and visitors alike:

 If you love a wee drop, rent a car and drive out to visit one of these wineries.
 You won't be disappointed!